How to Apply

 - Exposure to persons with disability

-- A list of your specific courses which meet our pre-requisites (Genetics/molecular biology, biochemistry, statistics, psychology), the institutions at which they were taken and your grades in each relevant course.
-Include (separately) a plan for any missing courses that are required.
+- A list of relevant coursework (e.g. genetics/molecular biology, biochemistry, statistics, psychology), the institutions at which they were taken and your grades in each course.

 Personal Statement (Statement of Purpose)